4d/docs/website/translated_docs/pt/WebServer/webServerConfig.md

 | webServer object | [`HTTPCompressionThreshold`](API/WebServerClass.md#httpcompressionthreshold) |             |
 | `WEB SET OPTION` | `Web HTTP compression threshold`                                             |             |

 In the framework of optimized HTTP exchanges, size threshold for requests below which exchanges should not be compressed.
-This setting is useful in order to avoid losing machine time by compressing small exchanges.
+Essa configuração é útil para evitar perder o tempo da máquina ao comprimir pequenas trocas.

 Pass the size expressed in bytes as value.
 By default, the compression threshold is set to 1024 bytes.